 Before submitting your files, please be sure of the following:

-For widest availability of movies, AGU recommends submitting files that can be viewed using Windows Media Player and are no larger than 50 mb.
+For widest availability of movies, AGU recommends submitting files that can be viewed using Windows Media Player.

 Please contact journal production staff.